Wisconsin Governor Walker to face recall vote on June 5

 Walker said the measure was needed to close a budget gap and put Wisconsin on a firmer financial footing.

-Indiana has approved a so-called "right to work" law allowing union members to opt out of paying dues, and Ohio tried but failed last year to force through a law curbing union power.

 Wisconsin also is expected to be a closely contested state in the presidential election in November.
-President Barack Obama, a Democrat, last year openly supported the union opposition to Walker and leading national Republicans have sided with the governor.
+President Barack Obama last year openly supported the union opposition to Walker and leading national Republicans have sided with the governor.

 "If Walker wins, it will be public ratification of what he has done over the past 18 months.
 If he loses, it will be evidence that Democrats and their allies can still mobilize public support for their positions," said Ken Mayer, a political science professor at the University of Wisconsin, speaking hours before the recall election was formally announced.